ClaudiuGeorgiu/Obfuscapk/README.md

-There are two mandatory parameters: `<APK_FILE>`, the path (relative or absolute) to the apk file to obfuscate and the list with the names of the obfuscation techniques to apply (specified with a `-o` option that can be used multiple times, e.g., `-o Rebuild -o NewSignature -o NewAlignment`).
+There are two mandatory parameters: `<APK_FILE>`, the path (relative or absolute) to the apk file to obfuscate and the list with the names of the obfuscation techniques to apply (specified with a `-o` option that can be used multiple times, e.g., `-o Rebuild -o NewAlignment -o NewSignature`).
 The other optional arguments are as
 follows:

 * `-w DIR` is used to set the working directory where to save the intermediate files